rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter05_full-simulation.md

 - **Location**: the mean of the assay distribution is now centered around 100%, consistent with the label claim.
 - **Spread**: the standard deviation quantifies the impact of input variability (API weight and purity).
 - **Shape**: the Q-Q plot helps assess whether the simulated assay distribution is approximately normal.
-- **Capability**: the probability of being out of specification (p_out) directly expresses the risk of producing tablets outside the 98–102% range.
+- **Capability**: the probability of being out of specification (`p_out`) directly expresses the risk of producing tablets outside the 98–102% range.

 If `p_out` is **very low** (e.g., < 0.1%), the process is highly capable.
 If `p_out` is **significant**, we may need to:

-- Reduce input variability,
+- Reduce input variability
-- Adjust process targets,
+- Adjust process targets
-- Improve measurement accuracy
+- Reduce measurement uncertainty

-- This is exactly the type of insight we gain from Monte Carlo: the direct estimation of risk (% OOS).
+👉 In GMP contexts, such probabilities (`p_out`) directly inform **risk-based decisions**: whether the process can be accepted, requires corrective actions, or must be redesigned.

-*In the next chapter we will see how to analyze these results more systematically, turning raw simulation outputs into structured capability assessments.*
+*In the next chapter we will systematically analyze these results, introducing graphical summaries and capability indices to turn raw Monte Carlo output into structured GMP insights.*

 ---